felleg/felleg.gitlab.io-backup/content/posts/the-bic-cristal.md

 enamoured with his Bic pens.
 This is what we're aiming for: finding the tools that genuinely make us excited to get to work to use them.

-Note 3: Interestingly, for drawing on human skin, the Paper Mate InkJoy is surprisingly hard to beat.
-I will not be answering questions.